jesshohohoho/learnyloopy/UserGuide.md

 Now, your journey to use the features in Smart Learning begins!

-To use the features:
+<a id="ai-chatbox"></a>
+### ***💡 AI Chatbox***

-- Click the subject you wish to revision.
+- Select the **subject** you wish to revise by clicking the subject button.
 The button will turn purple once you click it.
-- Select Mock Test/ Flashcard / Pomodoro Timer.
+  - The system will use **LLM-RAG** (Large Language Model with Retrieval-Augmented Generation) to provide subject-based guidance and materials.

+- If your question is **beyond the scope of LLM-RAG**, the chatbox will automatically switch to a **classical LLM** to generate an appropriate response.

+- You may also choose **not to select a subject** before asking questions.
+  - In this case, the AI chatbox will rely **solely on the classical LLM** to answer your queries.

 <a id="mock-test"></a>
 ### ***📝 Mock Test***

+- Click the subject you wish to have mock test.
+The button will turn purple once you click it.
+- Click the *Mock Test/Quiz* to open a pop-up window.
+- Click the *Start Test* as shown in the pop-up window.
+- Begin your mock test journey!

 < Image Here >